nathanhuckaba/example-flask-endpoint/README.md

                         /usr/share/dict/words)
   -o OUTPUT_FILE, --output_file OUTPUT_FILE
                         File to write output to (default:
-                        ./test/test_data.json)
+                        ./test_data.json)

 ```

-The test driver reads the test cases and runs each on a fresh ExampleEndpoint instance.
+The test driver reads the test cases and runs each on a fresh ExampleEndpoint instance.</br>
-The test cases include requets to send, expected responses, and expected status codes.
+The test cases include requests to send, expected responses, and expected status codes.

 To run the test driver and execute the test cases, use the following:
 ```